Are you interested in using a Cycloid Dipole for your own purposes? If so, please read this.

 The Cycloid Dipole antenna:

-The CP antenna that we are testing is a Cycloid Dipole constructed of 1/2" rigid copper tubing (See photos.)
+The CP antennas that we are testing are Cycloid Dipoles constructed of 1/2" rigid copper tubing (See photos, below) with each one being constructed similarly.
 While it may not be obvious from the picture, the antenna itself (the part on the far left) is fed with a balanced line/matching network consisting of parallel 1/2" copper tubing.
 Most of the structure (from the part where the "balanced line" begins and everything to the right of it) is just the matching section - A stub-tuned 1/2 wavelength balanced line.

 The advantage of the 1/2 wavelength stub-tuned line is that it can be used to match almost anything at all.
 The obvious disadvantage of it is its size: On 2 meters, you need about 2 meters (about 6 feet) of tubing just to construct a matching network.
 In our case, using a line constructed of large-diameter air-dielectric copper tubing made for a very low-loss matching network.
 It is possible to use lumped-constants (e.g. coils and capacitors) to effect a match - but these may be lossier and more "fragile" in terms of power handling capability.
 While we believe that we have come up with a somewhat "simpler" scheme to match the antenna, seeing how well the antenna has survived over time and through several winters has made us reconsider whether or not it would really be "better" or not.